Chapul Innovation & Research Center

-Our project development spans the globe, but our home is in McMinnville, Oregon.
+Our project development spans the globe, but our home is in McMinnville, OR.

-Chapul Farms operates on the Tainable campus to support the basic and applied research needs of insect agriculture, and support larger project development that will accelerate the climate and soil health beneficial impacts of insect agriculture.
+The Chapul Innovation Center supports the basic and applied research needs of insect agriculture and supports larger project development that will accelerate the climate and soil health impacts of insect agriculture.

 Co-Located with Soil Food Web

 The opportunity to be co-located with The Soil Food Web is unparalleled.
 Dr. Elaine Ingham and the Soil Food Web platform have established themselves as global leaders in soil microbiology and the benefits it has to soil carbon sequestration, and applied plant and agricultural productivity.

 Purpose of Center

 Run trials on various feedstocks to analyze the performance of insects’ ability to upcycle organic waste streams into higher value nutrition

 Analyze the performance of insect frass (manure) as a biofertilizer, adding essential microorganisms to healthy soil profiles that facilitate higher nutrient uptake to plants, soil carbon sequestration, and greater water holding capacity

 Serve as an outreach/demonstration facility to educate a broader population on the regenerative potential of insect agriculture.